DomiKamu/OhmerPrems/README.md

 ## **QuadPercs module**

-:warning: **No sound is meaning you don't have a license (V2) keyfile (while the module is running as "Free", instead of "Full").
-Free version is limited upto 44.1kHz as samplerate, and/or only Oberheim DMX, Drumulator, LinnDrum, Roland 707 and Roland 808 are allowed (all other drum machines are muted)**.
+:warning: **No sound for particular drum machine + drum kit is meaning you don't have a license (V2) keyfile (while the module is running as "Free", instead of "Full").
+Free version is limited to only Oberheim DMX, Drumulator, LinnDrum, Roland 707 and Roland 808 (all other drum machines are muted, it's normal)**.

-However, since plugin v2.4.1, you can _preview_ ANY sound at ANY samplerate, by **disconnecting trigger input cable first** (on related channel).
-While the cable is disconnected, you can preview selected drum kit sound when you select another drum kit or another drum machine (no matter the engine's samplerate).
-It's a good way, for non-OhmerPrems members who are using QuadPercs as "Free", to have a chance to try all drum machines/drum kits sounds, at any samplerate (from 44.1kHz upto 192kHz).
-When the channel input is patched, preview feature is disabled for related channel.
+However, you are able to _preview_ ANY sound, but by **disconnecting trigger input cable first** on related channel.
+While the cable is disconnected, you can preview selected drum kit sound when you select another drum kit or another drum machine.
+It's a good way, for non-OhmerPrems members who are using QuadPercs as "Free", to have a chance to try all drum machines/drum kits sounds, at any engine's samplerate inside 44.1kHz to 192kHz range.
+When the channel input is patched, the preview feature is disabled for related channel.

 All six models (GUI theme variations): _Creamy_, _Stage Repro_, _Absolute Night_, _Absolute Night_ (bypassed), _Dark "Signature"_, _Deepblue "Signature"_, and Titanium "Signature":